hewliyang/fyp-typst/preliminaries.typ

   [#image("assets/mel-filter-banks.svg", height: 200pt)],
 ) <image-mel-filterbanks>

 The operation in @eqn-mel-transform can be thought of as multiple 1D convolutions on the linear spectrogram, where each filter bank represented by the different colors corresponds to one convolution kernel.
+Equivalently, each kernel would be represented as a row of the transformation matrix $M$.

 Let us denote the number of filter banks or the number of bands as $n_"mels"$.
 Also recall @eq-spectrogram-shape.
 The resulting shape of the mel spectrogram is now: